axelpale/affineplane/README.md

 ![Projection between planes for a point](docs/projection-between-planes-point-2d.png)

 We cannot represent geometry without a frame of reference.
 However, we can _transit_ it from one reference basis to another.
 In the case of affineplane, the reference is usually a 2D plane.
 A point `{x,y}` is a point on the plane at coordinates (x,y).
-To transit the point to another plane, we can use [point2.transitTo](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane2transitto) function.
+To transit the point to another plane, we use [point2.transitTo](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane2transitto) function.

     // Create a point and a plane, both relative to a reference plane. const p = { x: 4, y: 2 }